maihuuloi/tutuka_reconciliation/Readme.md

 - JUnit for TDD
 - Cucumber for BDD
 - Lombok for code auto generation
-- OpenCsv for file process
+- OpenCsv for file processing
 ## Project structure
 - This project follow SpringBoot standard project structure
 - `reconciliation` is an independent submodule exposing API for processing reconciliation.